edinburgh-napier/SET09102/notes/unit1_code_quality/technical_debt.md

 Working in a codebase riddled with technical debt can lead to frustration and **decreased morale** among developers.
 Constantly dealing with poor-quality code and difficult-to-understand workarounds can demotivate teams, as they spend more time firefighting than building new, valuable features.
-New developers joining a team may struggle to understand a codebase burdened with technical debt.
-The lack of clarity, poor structure, and incomplete documentation can make the onboarding process longer and more challenging, delaying the new team member’s productivity.
+The lack of clarity, poor structure, and incomplete documentation can make the **onboarding new developers** longer and more challenging, delaying the new team member’s productivity.

 ## Code Weaknesses